How to Name a Startup: Step-by-Step Naming Process

 Shorter names are almost always better.
 Single-syllable names (Stripe, Slack, Zoom) are incredibly powerful but rare.
 Two-syllable names (Notion, Loom, Figma) are ideal.
 Three syllables (Calendly, Airtable) still work well.

-Beyond three syllables, names start feeling cumbersome and get shortened by users.
+Beyond three syllables, names start feeling clunky and get shortened by users.
 If you can't control how your name gets abbreviated, you lose branding consistency.

 Count characters too.
 Names under 8 characters are easier to fit in interfaces, logos, and social media handles.
-Names over 12 characters create layout challenges.
+Names over 12 characters create layout headaches.

 Check domain availability for all remaining names.
-Use domain search tools to check .com, .io, .ai, .co, and other relevant TLDs simultaneously.
+Use domain search tools to check .com, .io, .ai, .co, and other relevant TLDs at once.

 For each available domain, note the price.
 Many will be premium domains held by investors.
-Decide your budget threshold—typically $5,000-$10,000 is reasonable for seed-funded startups, while bootstrapped founders need to find sub-$100 options.
+Decide your budget threshold, typically $5,000-$10,000 for seed-funded startups, while bootstrapped founders need to find sub-$100 options.

 Don't eliminate great names just because the .com is expensive or taken.
 You have several viable strategies: